-Dress: Parts of China are still quite conservative.
-In rural areas (which make up most of this tour), and temples, overly revealing clothing is considered offensive.
+Dress: Parts of Sri Lanka are still quite conservative.
+In rural areas (which make up much of this tour), and temples, overly revealing clothing is considered offensive.
 You should make an effort to dress more conservatively in these situations.
-Walking around a village in bike shorts is generally not appropriate so if you wish to cycle in just bike shorts you should have something with you, on the bike, to put on over the top (long loose shorts or a skirt/sarong).
+Walking around a village or visiting a temple in bike shorts is generally not appropriate so if you wish to cycle in just bike shorts you should have something with you, on the bike, to put on over the top (long loose shorts or a skirt/sarong).
 When visiting temples shorts are acceptable providing they cover the knee.
-Singlet tops are not acceptable in temples.
+Sleeveless tops are not acceptable in temples.

 Phrase Book: A highly memorable part of your travels will be the local people you meet.
-In the tourist areas some people will speak some English but away from these areas you should learn a few words of Chinese.
+In the tourist areas some people will speak some English but away from these areas you should learn a few words of Sinhala or Tamil.
 We will teach you some of the basics but if you want to really interact we recommend bringing a phrase book.

 Donations: Often when coming on trips overseas people like to bring items such as sweets, pens and books for children or old clothing for families.
 While this is a fantastic idea, if distributed in the wrong way it can actually create more problems.
 Giving away anything to local people can create an expectation that visiting foreigner equals free give-aways.
 In some communities in Asia this has created whole villages where the only interaction is the locals asking for things.
 If you would like to donate anything to the communities that we visit we suggest that you give the items to us and we will then pass them on to development organizations, schools or whole communities.
 In this way items are distributed to those really in need by those working in the communities.

-Poverty: In this part of China there is poverty which you are likely to see, since we cycle through some fairly remote rural areas.
+Poverty: In this part of Sri Lanka there is poverty which you are likely to see both in the remote rural areas and the urban areas.
 If you choose to give something to a beggar you must bear in mind the value of money in the country you are visiting.
 There are organizations which are working to alleviate this poverty in China and they may be able to do more good with your donations.
 Your Tour Leader will be able to provide more information about this.

-Support Organizations: In China there are a number of organizations which we hope you can support in one way or another.
+Support Organizations: There are a number of organizations which we hope you can support in one way or another.
 Your Tour Leader will provide more information on these as you travel.
 For more information about Bike Asia’s commitment to ethical and sustainable travel practices, please read our Responsible Travel Policy.